 Susquehanna University does not accept financial responsibility for contracts negotiated by students individually or as representatives of student organizations.
 Any student organization contemplating a contractual agreement is urged to confer with the Office of Leadership & Engagement prior to finalizing and signing a contract.

 Co-Curricular Events, Activities and Programs Date Reservation

-- All co-curricular events and activities must be scheduled on the master calendar in the Office of Events Management by reserving a space on the Event Reservation Form located on the mySU Event Management page.
+All co-curricular events and activities must be scheduled on the master calendar in the Office of Events Management by reserving a space on the Event Reservation Form located on the mySU Event Management page or the Office of Leadership & Engagement.
 This is necessary so that conflicts can be avoided in facility/resource usage.
-Because the University Calendar, the Calendar of Public Events, The Quill and other publicity depend upon the Office of Student Leadership & Engagement and the Office of Events Management for accurate information concerning co-curricular programs, it is essential that the information the office receives be as accurate and complete as possible.
+Because the University Calendar, the Calendar of Public Events, The Quill and other publicity depend upon the Office of Leadership & Engagement and the Office of Events Management for accurate information concerning co-curricular programs, it is essential that the information the office receives be as accurate and complete as possible.
 Programs will be scheduled in accordance with the following policies:

 - All events held on campus must be sponsored by a recognized student organization or university department or the event will be treated as a non-university sponsored activity and contracted as such.

-- Permission for events can be denied for just cause by the Director of Student Leadership & Engagement or a designee.
+- Permission for events can be denied for just cause by the Assistant Dean of Students, Leadership & Engagement or a designee.
 Valid reasons may include conflicts with other activities, inappropriate nature of the event or other circumstances.

 - The Quill newspaper must receive all promotional information (for non-Registered Events) no later than Tuesday at 4 p.m. for the event to be included in that Friday's edition.

 - A current activities calendar is available on the University Web site.